reubano/meza/README.rst

 .. code-block:: python

     import pandas as pd
-    from tabutils import convert as cv
+    from meza import convert as cv

     """Convert the records to a DataFrame"""
     df = cv.records2df(records, types)